 Going on an activity holiday can be difficult if you have to drag your sports gear with you on the plane.
 Send My Bag can transport your equipment to your destination for you.
 So why not send your golf clubs to Scotland, ship your bicycle to France or have your skis waiting for you at your hotel in the alps, leaving you to enjoy your flight without the hassle of luggage and without the risk of oversized baggage fees.

-Over 28% of the current population of Australia has been born overseas, with 5% being born in the UK.
-Another 168,200 overseas migrants arrived in Australia in 2014-15.
+Send My Bag explores the reasons to move to Australia, in a bid to explain why 189,700 people decided to move there in 2016-17.
+Currently over 28% of the population of Australia has been born overseas, with 5% being born in the UK.
 So what is it that makes Australia such an attractive destination for expats, and for Brits in particular?
+Why move to Australia?